--t <title>—(Optional.)
+-t <product name in BMC ProactiveNet Central Monitoring Repository>—(Optional.)
 Product name (within double quotes) to be used in the BMC ProactiveNet Central Monitoring Repository.
 If you have not specified the product name, by default the name of the KM package (value of the -p switch) is considered as the value.

 -c—(Optional.)
 Print copyright details

 Here is an example of creating a BAP image for a custom KM, XOM: